 First of all, favor synthetic mattresses with anti-dust mite covers to feather mattresses.
 Same for pillows and sheets.
 For the bed frame, it is better to use a metal or wooden slatted bed frame than a tapestry bed frame where the dust mites could concentrate.

-Dust mites are fond of dust nests.
+Dust mites are fond of dust nests

+As you now know, dust mites like dry, dark, hot and dusty places.
+The ideal solution is to regularly clean your floors, especially the corners.
+Remember to clean behind furniture with a mop as well as chest drawers and under the sofa and armchairs.
 If you have open furniture, chances are you will find the favorite dust mite pantry on your library, decorations and/or frames.
 In this case, wipe them once a week with a damp or microfibre wipe.

 Mites are elusive little monsters that cause allergies.
 Tenacious and solid, it is impossible to eradicate them for good.
 Apply these tips once a week to limit their development, and you will sleep soundly once again.